RJDennis/NLboxsolve.jl/README.md

 The solution algorithms
 -----------------------

-The solutions algorithms are the following:
+The solution algorithms are the following:

 - constrained Newton (method = :newton)
 - constrained Levenberg-Marquardt (method = :lm)